spotlightpa/poor-richard/content/news/2024-06-27-SPLROCKYEVENT0624.md

 The situation highlights issues facing communities that receive water from private companies.

-To learn more, join Spotlight PA Thursday, July 18 from 6-7 p.m.
-ET on Zoom for a live panel on Pennsylvania’s private water industry, how it is regulated, and how communities are affected when service is subpar.
+Spotlight PA held a free panel discussion on Pennsylvania’s private water industry, how it is regulated, and how communities are affected when service is subpar.

-<strong>Our panelists include:</strong>
+<strong>Our panelists were:</strong>

 - <strong>Marley Parish,</strong> rural affairs reporter, Spotlight PA